Datzu712/flask-fullstack-template/README.md

-# For Life, S.A Full Stack Application
+# Flask Full Stack Application (For Life, S.A uni)

 ## Table of contents
 1. [Tech Stack](#tech-stack)